 Generally, this would be a big no. The 2017 Tax Cuts and Job Act took away the possibility of deducting any work-related expenses as part of itemized deductions.

 Remember if you are an independent contractor, those expenses qualify as business expenses.
 This means they are deductible.
 You need to keep records for all your expenses though.
-This mean keeping receipts (digital is fine) to back up all your expenses.
+This means keeping receipts (digital is fine) to back up all your expenses.

 What about utilities?